3zen1/Adaptive-Traffic-Signal-Control-System/README.md

 algorithm to control road traffic based on deep Learning.
 This new system facilitates the movement of cars in intersections, resulting in reducing congestion, less CO2 emissions, etc.
-The richness that video data provides highlights the importance of advancing the state-of-the-art in object detection, classication and tracking for real-time applications.
+The richness that video data provides highlights the importance of advancing the state-of-the-art in object detection, classification and tracking for real-time applications.
 YOLO provides extremely fast inference speed with slight compromise in accuracy, especially at lower resolutions and with smaller objects.
 While real-time inference is possible, applications that utilize edge devices still require improvements in either the architecture’s design or edge